Analyzing Statera Biopharma (STAB) and Its Rivals

 39.3% of shares of all “Pharmaceutical preparations” companies are owned by institutional investors.
 5.5% of Statera Biopharma shares are owned by company insiders.
 Comparatively, 14.1% of shares of all “Pharmaceutical preparations” companies are owned by company insiders.
-Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a stock is poised for long-term growth.
+Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a stock will outperform the market over the long term.

 Profitability

-This table compares Statera Biopharma and its rivals’ net margins, return on equity and return on assets.
+This table compares Statera Biopharma and its peers’ net margins, return on equity and return on assets.

 |Net Margins